SE 385 Home Page

 The SQL Data Definition Language.

-Below this may be on the second test.
+Below this will be on the second test, except the MakeMoo thing.

 SQL Queries 3.